Mathias-Mertens/atmodeller/docs/output.rst

 Other output
 ------------

-- constraints: Applied elemental mass and/or species fugacity constraints
 - raw: Raw solution from the solver, i.e. number of moles and active stabilities
 - residual: Residuals of the reaction network and mass balance